-Product Indication Company PEG-INTRON (peginterferon alfa-2b) chronic hepatitis C Schering-Plough Corporation Macugen (pegaptanib sodium injection) neovascular (wet) age-related macular degeneration OSI Pharmaceuticals, Inc. and Pfizer Inc. Pegasys (peginterferon alfa-2a) hepatitis C Hoffmann-La Roche
+PRODUCT INDICATION COMPANY PEG-INTRON (peginterferon alfa-2b) chronic hepatitis C Schering-Plough Corporation Macugen (pegaptanib sodium injection) neovascular (wet) age-related macular degeneration OSI Pharmaceuticals, Inc. and Pfizer Inc. Pegasys (peginterferon alfa-2a) hepatitis C Hoffmann-La Roche

 PEG-INTRON is a PEG-enhanced version of Schering-Plough's alpha interferon product, INTRON® A, which is used both as a monotherapy and in combination with REBETOL® (ribavirin) capsules for the treatment of chronic hepatitis C. Under our license agreement with Schering-Plough, Schering-Plough holds an exclusive worldwide license to PEG-INTRON.
 We continue to receive royalties on Schering-Plough's worldwide sales of PEG-INTRON.
 Schering-Plough is responsible for all manufacturing, marketing, and development activities for PEG-INTRON.
 We designed PEG-INTRON to allow for less frequent dosing and to yield greater efficacy, as compared to INTRON A. PEG-INTRON is marketed worldwide by Schering-Plough and its affiliates.
 In December 2004, Schering-Plough's subsidiary, Schering-Plough K.K., launched PEG-INTRON and REBETOL combination therapy in Japan.
-At that time, PEG-INTRON and REBETOL was the only PEGylated interferon-based combination therapy 2007, Hoffmann-La Roche announced that it received approval for its competing PEGylated interferon-based combination therapy.
-Copegus (ribavirin) plus Pegasys (peginterferon alfa-2a (40KD)), following fast-track review by the Japanese regulatory agency.
+At that time, PEG-INTRON and REBETOL was the only PEGylated interferon-based combination therapy available in Japan, where an estimated one to two million persons are chronically infected with hepatitis C. In January 2007, Hoffmann-La Roche announced that it received approval for its competing PEGylated interferon-based combination therapy, Copegus (ribavirin) plus Pegasys (peginterferon alfa-2a (40KD)), following fast-track review by the Japanese regulatory agency.